vadim-miller2/book-test1/pages/ch_app_test.md

 After making a dispatching request and using the dispatching information returned, the client can usually connect to the server on its own.
 Sometimes, however, the client has to connect to the DISPD dispatcher again to proceed with communication with the server.
 For the DISPD dispatcher this would then be a connection request which can go one of two similar ways, relaying and firewalling.

-The figures (Figure7, Figure8) provided at the very beginning of the “Load Balancing” chapter can be used for better understanding of the communication schemes described below.
+The figures (Figure7, Figure8) provided at the very beginning of the â€œLoad Balancingâ€ chapter can be used for better understanding of the communication schemes described below.

 -   In the relay mode, the DISPD dispatcher passes data from the client to the server and back, playing the role of a middleman.
 Data relaying occurs when, for instance, a Web browser client wants to communicate with a service governed by the DISPD dispatcher itself.

 -   In the firewall mode, DISPD sends out only the information about where the client has to connect to communicate with the server.
-This connection point and a verifiable ticket are specified in the <span class="nctnt ncbi-code">Connection-Info</span> tag in the reply header. <span class="nctnt highlight">Note:</span> firewalling actually pertains only to the stateful-capable clients and servers.
+This connection point and a verifiable ticket are specified in the <span class="nctnt ncbi-code">Connection-Info</span> tag in the reply header. :heavy_exclamation_mark: __Notes__ firewalling actually pertains only to the stateful-capable clients and servers.

 The firewall mode is selected by the presence of the <span class="nctnt ncbi-type">FIREWALL</span> keyword in the <span class="nctnt ncbi-code">Accepted-Server-Types</span> tag set by the client sitting behind a firewall and not being able to connect to an arbitrary port.

-These are scenarios of data flow between the client and the server, depending on the “stateness” of the client:
+These are scenarios of data flow between the client and the server, depending on the â€œstatenessâ€ of the client:

 A. Stateless client